 The historical background of French food goes back to the medieval times.
 During this era, French cuisine was fundamentally the same as Moorish Cuisine.
 It was availed in a manner called service en confusion, meaning that meals were served at the same time.
-Meals comprised of spiced meats, for example, pork, poultry, beef, and fish.
+Meals comprised of spiced meats including pork, poultry, beef, and fish.

-In numerous occasions, meals where dictated by the period, and the kind of food that was in abundance.
-Meats were smoked and salted to preserve, vegetables were as well salted and put in jugs to save for the winter months.
+Meals were dictated by the season, and the kind of food that was in abundance.
+Meats were smoked and salted for preservation, vegetables were salted and put in jugs to save for the winter months.

 During this time the presentation of the food was also critical.
-The richer and more beautiful the display, the better, and cooks would utilize consumable things, for example, egg yolk, saffron, spinach, and sunflower for color.
+The richer and more beautiful the display, the better.
+Cooks would utilize consumable items including egg yolk, saffron, spinach, and sunflower to add color.
 One of the most unrestrained dinners of this time was a peacock or roast swan, which was sewn back into its skin and quills to look intact.
 The feet and nose were plated with gold to finish the exhibition.

 Moving Ahead: Influences in French Cooking

 During the 15th and 16th centuries the French were influenced by the progressing culinary arts in Italy.
 Much of this happened because of Catherine de' Medici (a Florentine princess) who married Henry duc d'Orleans (who later became King Henry II).
 Italian cooks were light years ahead of French culinary specialists.
-These chefs had started making a variety of dishes.
-For example, manicotti, and lasagna.
-In addition, they had tested the use of ingredients like garlic, truffles, and mushrooms.
+These chefs had started making a variety of dishes including manicotti and lasagna.
+In addition, they had tested the use of divine ingredients like garlic, truffles, and mushrooms.

-When Catherine wedded King Henry II, she carried alongside her Italian cooks who in turn acquainted Italian culinary practices with the French court.
-Despite the fact that the culinary cultures of these two nations have taken distinctive ways, the French owe a lot of their culinary advancement to the Italians and their intervention in the 1500s.
+When Catherine wedded King Henry II, she brought her Italian cooks to France, introducing Italian culinary practices to the French court.
+Despite the fact that the culinary cultures of these two nations are vastly different, the French owe a lot of their culinary advancement to the Italians and their innovations in the 1500s.